-The HOT has encountered many objections (e.g., Byrne, 1997; Carruthers & Gennaro, 2020; Gennaro, 2004, 2012, 2023b).
-Although these criticisms received certain replies, the polemics continues.
-In this section I present several interesting objections to HOT and show how the FTC can effectively cope with them.
+The HOT view has encountered many objections (e.g., Byrne, 1997; Carruthers & Gennaro, 2020; Gennaro, 2004, 2012, 2023b).
+Although these criticisms have received certain replies, the polemics continue.
+In this section, I present several interesting objections to HOT theory and show how FTC can effectively cope with them.
 Note that my intention here is not to critically survey these objections, but to emphasize how the present theory copes straightforwardly with these criticisms.

 (a) Logical problems: Rosenthal (2004) writes, “It is occasionally held that explaining a state’s being conscious in terms of one’s being conscious of that state is circular, since it explains consciousness in terms of consciousness (e.g., Goldman 1993: 366).” (p.
 17).
-This objection is rebutted by Rosenthal (2004) who proposed that one has to differentiate between what is to be conscious of something and what it is for a state to be conscious, and by Gennaro (2004) who suggested that HOT is not itself conscious.
-However, Rowalands (2001) believed that the circularity argument holds because the concept of a mental state itself is anchored in the concept of consciousness.
-Furthermore, several researchers have argued that the argument of infinite regress can be put against HOT (Carruthers & Gennaro, 2020; Gennaro, 2004; Rowlands, 2001).
-Since an unconscious-M becomes a conscious-M by its relation to HOT, a question arises: how has HOT itself become a conscious-MS?
-A question that leads to an infinite regress.
-A possible counterargument is as follows: in the event that the HOT is conscious, Gennaro (2004, 2012) suggests that the discussion here is about introspection, a situation in which the individual directs his/her conscious attention to a conscious-M, while the state of conscious attention is accompanied by an unconscious HOT (a third-order M).
+This objection is rebutted by Rosenthal (2004), who proposes that one has to differentiate between what it is to be conscious of something and what it is for a state to be conscious, and by Gennaro (2004), who suggests that a HOT is not itself conscious.
+However, Rowlands (2001) believes that the circularity argument holds because the concept of a mental state is itself anchored in the concept of consciousness.
+Furthermore, several researchers have suggested that the argument of infinite regress can be put forward against HOT (Carruthers & Gennaro, 2020; Gennaro, 2004; Rowlands, 2001).
+Since an unconscious-M becomes a conscious-M thanks to its relation to a HOT, the question arises: How does a HOT itself become a conscious-MS?
+This is a question that leads to an infinite regress.
+A possible counterargument runs as follows: In the event that a HOT becomes conscious, Gennaro (2004, 2012) suggests that the discussion here is about introspection, a situation in which the individual directs their conscious attention to a conscious-M, while the state of conscious attention is accompanied by an unconscious HOT (a third-order M).

-(a) Logical problems: The FTC’s approach: Before I discuss the FTC approach, it is useful to think about the following new problem, the problem of “multiple-connections".
-As mentioned above, a possible reply to the logical problems is by assuming that HOT is unconscious.
-Unfortunately, however, this assumption raises the problem of multiple-connections.
-According to HOT when two unconscious-Ms are related [the higher-order (HO) mental-state is related to a lower-order (LO) one] the LO mental state becomes conscious (e.g., Gennaro, 2004, 2023b).
-Given this, and the reasonable hypothesis that in the LTM there is a huge number of unconscious-Ms, one may wonder how is it that one's mind is not flooded with conscious-Ms, which are caused by many connections among these unconscious-Ms. There are endless external and internal stimuli that will trigger different representations stored in the LTM and cause many connections that as a result may flood the cognitive system with conscious mental states.
-[Of course, the relationship between LO-M and HO-M can be defined so that some of the problems related to this relationship will disappeared (see discussion by Gennaro, 2023b] The multiple-connections problem may be conceived of as anchored to the idea of the “complexity” problem (for review see Carruthers & Genarro, 2020).
-Briefly, there are huge number of conscious-M, with each M requiring a HOT to become a conscious-M, and as a result the degree of the complexity of Ms increases immensely.
+(b) Logical problems: The FTC approach: Before I discuss the FTC approach, it is useful to think about a new problem, the issue of ‘multiple connections’.
+As mentioned above, a possible response to the logical problems cited is to assume that a HOT is unconscious.
+Unfortunately, however, this assumption raises the problem of multiple connections.
+According to HOT theory, when two unconscious-Ms are related [the HO mental state is related to a LO one] the LO mental state becomes conscious (e.g., Gennaro, 2004, 2023b).
+Given this, and the reasonable hypothesis that in LTM there is a huge number of unconscious-Ms, one may wonder how it is that one’s mind is not flooded with conscious-Ms, arising from the many connections among these unconscious-Ms. There are endless external and internal stimuli that could trigger different representations stored in LTM, causing many connections that, as a result, may flood the cognitive system with conscious mental states.
+[Of course, the relationship between LO-M and HO-M can be defined in such a way that some of the problems related to this relationship disappear (see Gennaro’s discussion of this, 2023b)].
+The multiple connections problem may be conceived of as being anchored in the idea of the ‘complexity’ problem (for a review, see Carruthers & Genarro, 2020).
+Briefly, there is a huge number of conscious-Ms, with each M requiring a HOT to become a conscious-M, and as a result the degree of the complexity of Ms increases immensely.